blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 ## Overview

-Contoso has asked you to deploy their infrastructure in a resilient manner to insure their infrastructure will be available for their users and gain an SLA from Microsoft.
+Contoso has asked you to deploy their infrastructure in a resilient manner to ensure their infrastructure will be available for their users and gain an SLA from Microsoft.

 ## Solution architecture